maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 ### Process

-* Create and checkout a `hotfix-YYYY.MM.DD` branch from `stable` and push it to `origin`
+* Create and checkout a `hotfix-YYYY.MM.DD` branch from `stable` and push it to `origin`.
-* Create an entry in the changelog that describes the fix
+* Create an entry in the changelog that describes the fix.
-* Use `release-plz update` to get new version numbers for the crates that the fix applies to
+* Use `release-plz update` to get new version numbers for the crates that the fix applies to.
+* Use a script to apply an `rc.1` pre-release specifier to the bumped crates.
 * Create a `chore(release): hotfix-YYYY.MM.DD` commit with the bumped crates and versions in the body of the commit.
 * Fetch this branch from `upstream` to a fork and apply the fix.
 * PR the commit with the fix to the `upstream` branch.
 This will enable someone to review it.
 * If changes are requested, keep going until those are resolved.
-* Use a workflow to deploy
+* Use a workflow to deploy the fix to a dev/staging environment to be tested.*
-* Deploy the fix to some kind of staging environment to be tested.*
+* When the fix is confirmed to be working:
+    - Remove the `rc` pre-release specifier
-* When the fix is confirmed to be working, create a PR to merge the branch back into `stable`.
+    - Create a PR to merge the branch back into `stable`
 * Also merge it back into `main`.
 * Perform a stable release at the new version number.*
 * If it's a change to the node, deploy it to production using an upgrade process.